rallred84/LSUMerchBackend/README.md

 ·rating (number, required): This is the objects rating

 **Returned Data**
-·message (string): Your review has been submitted
+·message (string): "Your review has been submitted"
 ·review (object): Review that was added

 **Sample Result**